Bridge (instrument): Operation

 The bridge must transfer vibration of the strings to the sound board or other amplifying surface.
 As the strings are set in motion (whether by picking or strumming, as with guitars, by bowing, with violin family instruments, or by striking them, as with pianos), the bridge bends to and fro along the string direction at twice the rate of the string vibration.
 This causes the sounding board to vibrate at the same frequency as the string producing a wave-like motion and an audible sound.
 Instruments typically use a hollow, resonant chamber (violin bodies, guitar bodies) or a pickup and an amplifier/speaker to make this sound loud enough for the performers and audience to hear.

 Bridges are designed to hold the strings at a suitable height above the fingerboard of the instrument.
 The ideal bridge height creates sufficient angularity in the string to create enough down force to drive the top, but places the strings sufficiently close to the fingerboard to make noting the strings easy.
 Bridge height may be fixed or alterable.
 Most violin-family bridges are carved by a luthier; as such, the height can be changed, but only by taking the violin into the repair shop.
 Many acoustic guitars have fixed bridges that a regular player cannot adjust.
-Some jazz guitars have a "floating bridge" which the player can reposition themself for different sounds and tones.
+Some archtop jazz guitars have a "floating bridge" similar to violin family instruments.

 In addition to supporting the strings and transmitting their vibrations, the bridge also controls the spacing between strings with shallow grooves cut in the bridge or its saddle.
 The strings sit in those grooves, thus are held in their proper lateral position.
 The nut, at the opposite end of the instrument from the bridge or tailpiece (typically where the head holding the tuning pegs joins the fingerboard), serves a similar string-spacing function.
 As well, like the bridge, the nut's height determines how high the strings are from the fingerboard.